Lipoprotein (a), Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Alteration in serum Lp(a) concentration secondary to diet modification, exercise, or drug therapy is minimal.
-Therefore, it is inappropriate to use Lp(a) as a general screening test in the healthy population.
+Serum concentrations of Lp(a) are related to genetic factors, and are largely unaffected by diet, exercise and lipid-lowering pharmaceuticals.
 However, in a patient with additional modifiable CHD risk factors, more aggressive therapy to normalize these factors may be indicated if the Lp(a) value is also increased.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.